Skill Demand Index

 Jobs Analyzed

-Most employers want Marketing, Business, or a related field at hands-on daily use, not textbook knowledge.
+Most employers want Marketing, Business, or a related field at architect level, not just familiarity.

 Overview